amityadav0/Badger-Pooltogether/README.md

 ## Setup

-You will needs to enviroment variables to deploy on rinkeby network.
+You will need enviroment variables to deploy on rinkeby network.

 ```
 export WEB3_INFURA_PROJECT_ID=